-The kitchen is the heart of the home - everything from family dinners to cocktails with friends happens in this space.
-Now, more than ever, families are cooking at home to abide by social distancing guidelines due to the pandemic.
+The kitchen is the heart of the home – everything from family dinners to cocktails with friends happens in this space.
+Now, more than ever, families are cooking at home to abide by social distancing guidelines due to the coronavirus pandemic.
 With that, it’s easy for bacteria and unwanted smells to form over time, so it’s important to do regular cleaning and sanitizing.
 To ensure a safe home environment, these five important areas should be a staple of any cleaning routine.

 1. All Handles

-Handles get forgotten about when cleaning often, but doorknobs, sink handles, the fridge handle, cabinet knobs, and the microwave pads are touched more often by more people than most other household items.
+Handles get forgotten about when cleaning often, but doorknobs, sink handles, the fridge handle, cabinet knobs, and microwave pads are touched more often by more people than most other household items.
 Making sure that these areas stay sanitized is essential when keeping a clean kitchen and a healthy environment.
 Using a spray disinfectant can make these tasks quick and simple.

 2. Sponges and Kitchen Towels